salesforcecli/plugin-packaging/messages/package_version_promote.md

 # summary

-promote a package version to released
+Promote a package version to released.

+# description

 Supply the ID or alias of the package version you want to promote.
 Promotes the package version to released status.